-An enforcement action typically begins with the Safety Officer identifying a non-compliance.
-Failure to correct the non-compliance may result in enforcement action, and in some circumstances, action may result directly from this initial finding such as providing a warning notice, issuing a compliance order or recommending that the Safety Manager impose a sanction.
-The Safety Manager will consider the recommendation from the Safety Officer and determine if a sanction, such as a monetary penalty or discipline order, should be imposed to address the non-compliant behaviour.
+An enforcement action typically begins with the safety officer identifying a non-compliance.
+Failure to correct the non-compliance may result in enforcement action and, in some circumstances, action may result directly from this initial finding.
+Examples include providing a warning notice, issuing a compliance order or recommending that the safety manager impose a sanction.
+The safety manager will consider the recommendation from the safety officer and determine if a sanction, such as a monetary penalty or discipline order, should be imposed to address the non-compliant behaviour.

 Reviews and Appeals

-Enforcement decisions by Safety Officers may be subject to review by the Provincial Safety Manager if the client requests a review within 30 days of the decision.
-To request a review, complete the Safety Manager Review Request Form 1077 to any BCSA regional office.
+Enforcement decisions by safety officers may be subject to review by the provincial safety manager if the client requests a review within 30 days of the decision.
+To request a review, complete the Safety Manager Review Request Form 1077 and send to any BCSA regional office.

-The appeal and review processes only apply to technical decisions or those that involve the Safety Officer or Safety Manager’s legal authority under the Safety Standards Act.
-To submit concerns about any other BCSA staff conduct, follow the instructions to submit the Complaints and Feedback form.
+The appeal and review processes only apply to technical decisions or those that involve the safety officer or safety manager’s legal authority under the Safety Standards Act.
+To submit concerns about any other BCSA staff conduct, please submit a Complaints and Feedback form.